The idea of visiting Baghdad for 4 days is understandably not everyone’s preferred holiday destination of choice.

 Baghdad was one of the most industrious and important cities in civilisation during the Islamic Renaissance of 750-950.
 Centrally located between Europe and Asia, scholars came together to exchange ideas and make great scientific discoveries making it globally known as one of the most advanced cities in the world during its heyday.

-If you’re considering visiting Baghdad in its present-day form, you will still be able to explore remnants of this compelling chapter, mixed in with more modern features of its charming culture.
+If you’re considering visiting Baghdad in its present-day form, you can still explore remnants of this compelling chapter, mixed in with more modern features of its fascinating culture.

 Here is what I packed into a 4 days Baghdad trip, including a couple of answers to logistics regarding the trip.

 Day 1: Introduction To Baghdad

 A loud, chaotic, busy city with noises and traffic from all angles stimulating the senses.
 Friendly people with a little bit of scepticism and a big hint of curiosity as to why foreigners would still opt to come to mainland Iraq.

 It felt real, not surreal.
 Like a slap in the face tantamount to the powerful little Arabic coffees provided upon the first sip – I was officially in Baghdad.
 Wow.

 Al Tahrir Square, also known as Liberation Square, tips its hat to the establishment of the Republic of Iraq in 1958.
 The artwork above the square depicts vital events that gave birth to the country and it was opened in 1961.